mattetti/fire-and-forget/README.md

   end
 end
 ```

+Note that the block is executed before the connection is closed which is
+important if you want the client to wait before closing the socket, or
+if you want to read.

 This will not "forget" about the response, but instead wait for data to
 come down the socket so we can print.